DanielPNewman/DanielPNewman.github.io/_posts/2016-01-07-Is-open-science-the-way-forward.md

 I can however comment on the perceived potential loss in the number of papers you can produce given the extra time taken to learn/implement open science practices:

 **It definitely doesn’t take much extra time!
 HURRAY!** It can feel like a burden at first, but there are many online tools to help with open science
-(e.g. the [OFS] [13]), and once you get started it’s faster, easier and more enjoyable than you may imagine.
+(e.g. the [OFS] [13], or see this excellent post, [Full Stack Science a guide to open science infrastructure] [20],about using GitHub, Docker Hub, FigShare,Travis CI and Zenodo), and once you get started it’s faster, easier and more enjoyable than you may imagine.
 It took me 4 weeks part-time (20 hours per week, so a total of 80 hours) back at the end of 2014/start of 2015 to learn how to use
 [R markdown] [10] and [github] [11] properly to share analysis and paradigm code.
 I took my time to learn it thoroughly, and this was coming from a point of complete ignorance about
 [R markdown] [10] and [github] [11].
 There are many free online options to help learn such skills, for example I learned free via these two courses [The Data Scientist’s Toolbox] [14] and [Reproducible Research] [15] .